Exo Skryer: A JAX-accelerated sub-stellar atmospheric retrieval framework: 1D Transmission Spectra

 For the transmission spectra calculations, I use the 1D geometric, absorption only limit of the path distribution method presented in \citet{MacDonald_2022} (Equation 19), which is based on the original Monte-Carlo formulation in \citet{Robinson_2017}.
 This scheme enables a simple, fast method for calculating the transit limb, or slant, path.
 Briefly, this method constructs a geometric, slant path matrix, $\mathcal{P}_{{\rm 1D}}$, following

-where $r_{l}$ is the radius at layer $l$ with upper $r_{{\rm up}, l}$ and lower $r_{{\rm low}, l}$ level interfaces, and $b_{i}$ the impact parameter at layer $i$.
+where $r_{l}$ [cm] is the radius at layer $l$ with upper $r_{{\rm up}, l}$ [cm] and lower $r_{{\rm low}, l}$ [cm] level interfaces, and $b_{i}$ [cm] the impact parameter at layer $i$.
 The transit limb optical depth can then be related to the vertical optical depth through matrix multiplication

 which can then be used in the transmission spectra equation \citep[e.g.][]{Dobbs-Dixon_2013}.
 The utility of this approach comes from the fact that $\mathcal{P}_{{\rm 1D}}$ is only required to be calculated once, and can be reused to find the slant optical path of any opacity component.
 Generalisation of the path matrix to multiple dimensions is derived in \citet{MacDonald_2022}.